NASHVILLE, Tenn. -- It was a familiar scene for the Oakland Raiders, and that's a problem.

 However, as they fly across the country Sunday night, the Raiders must realize that true NFL turnarounds occur on the playing field, not in the draft room or on the training-camp practice field.

-It was only one game, but the 2010 Oakland Raiders look more like the 2003-09 Raiders, who lost 11 or more games for a record seven straight seasons, than the team Oakland thought it already had become.
+It was only one game, but the 2010 Oakland Raiders look like more like the 2003-09 Raiders, who lost 11 or more games for a record seven straight seasons, than the team Oakland thought it already had become.

 After Week 1 of the NFL season, we cannot talk about the addition of a new, effective quarterback or a shiny new draft class that changed the defense.
 All we can talk about is that the Raiders are now 29-84 since advancing to the Super Bowl in the 2002 season.
 For now, the misery in Oakland continues.